Our Review Process

 Per 100 grams (about 3.6 ounces), chicken thigh contains about 177 calories with 8 grams of fat and 24 grams of protein.
 Most cat foods use chicken breast, though some don’t specify what cut of the chicken they use.

 When shopping for cat food, it’s important to keep your cat’s nutritional needs in mind.
 A well-balanced and species-appropriate diet is the best way to protect your cat’s health.
+Remember that cats are obligate carnivores, so protein is the most important element in a cat-friendly diet.

-As a protein-rich food, chicken is a great foundation for a feline diet.
 The Association of American Feed Control Officials (AAFCO) recommends a minimum of 26% crude protein (on a dry matter basis) for adult cats and 30% for kittens.
 Boneless, skinless chicken breast contains about 80% protein, so you can see why it’s such a valuable ingredient in cat food.

 Make sure the formula doesn’t contain any vaguely named by-products and avoid high concentrations of carbohydrate ingredients.

-Unless your cat is allergic to proteins, there’s no harm in feeding him a multi-protein formula.
+Unless your cat is allergic to certain proteins, there’s no harm in feeding him a multi-protein formula.
 Single-protein recipes tend to be more expensive, though foods made only with chicken are going to be on the lower end of the pricing spectrum in comparison to things like beef and duck.

 The Best Chicken Cat Foods: Our Top Picks